w3f/polkadot-wiki/docs/learn/learn-identity.md

 To become a registrar, submit a pre-image and proposal into [Democracy](../maintain/maintain-guides-democracy.md), then wait for people to vote on it.
-For best results, write a post about your identity and intentions beforehand, and once the proposal is in the queue ask people to second it so that it gets ahead in the referendum queue.
+For best results, write a post about your identity and intentions beforehand, and once the proposal is in the queue ask people to endorse it so that it gets ahead in the referendum queue.

 Here's how to submit a proposal to become a registrar: